SARL-PLUS/RL_bootcamp_tutorial/README.md

 - Understanding the basics of Reinforcement Learning (RL).
 - Key components: agents, environments, states, actions, rewards, and policies.
 - Differences between RL and other machine learning paradigms and classical optimization.
-- Hands-on experience with simple RL algorithms like Q-learning and Deep Q-Networks (DQNs).
+- Hands-on experience with simple RL algorithms like PPO/TRPO and tuning of such algorithms.
 - Practical applications and limitations of RL.
+- Working with gymnasium and wrappers

 ### What are common pitfalls in the beginning?
 - Underestimating the complexity of tuning hyperparameters.